 I will tell you it is the first book since, like, Baby Beluga where I've gotten to the last page and immediately started reading it over again from the front.
 Because, along with Baby Beluga, it's had the greatest influence on my life.
 I found this to be the most influential book in my thinking about science since college.
 So that is a sign.

 I needed to have this.
 I bought a cheap paperback, that has bad printing quality, some letters missing, and bad editorial oversight, because the index sometimes points to wrong pages (probably where the material was in the hardcover).
-Also, in the beginning around page 25, there's evidently some text missing, because the words last on one page so not possibly fit together with the words first on the next page to construct a grammatical and meaningful sentence.
+Also, in the beginning around page 25, there's evidently some text missing, because the last words on one page did not possibly fit together with the first words on the next page to construct a grammatical and meaningful sentence.